 Oracle database statistics must be collected in order for the performance of the applications to be optimal.
 This must be done for the first time before the NHHDA application is started.

-The commands run by Cognizant for the database used for performance testing are listed in Appendix E.
+The commands run by CGI for the database used for performance testing are listed in Appendix E.

 Note in particular the commands to record histogram statistics on the NDB_MS_EXCEPTIONS partitioned tables – the inclusion of these gives a significant performance gain to the Check Data Collector Data process.